-Ok, cover is off.
+Ok, the cover is off.
 The next task is removing the bottom cover.
 Again this is a simple matter of removing screws.
 Also again the screws are different.
 There are five screws.
 Once the bottom cover is off, we see further evidence that the camera has been dropped.
 You can see the door latch spring at the top of the picture.

 Now we should remove the door latch components, this is where a spring-hook comes in handy.
 You can see how it makes the job of manipulating springs much easier, even on this relatively accessible spring.
 Once spring and latch slide are removed, this interlock arm should also be removed.
 Now it’s safe to have a good look around the camera.

-This PCB and the wires can be left in place, it is the voltage inverter for the built in flash.
+This PCB and the wires can be left in place, it is the voltage inverter for the built-in flash.
 BEWARE HIGH VOLTAGES ON THIS BOARD.
 There are components on this board which can store a high voltage charge for quite some time, even without the battery.
 While it is probably not enough to kill a healthy person, receiving a shock is quite an unpleasant experience.

 Removing the Top Cover

 Before removing the top cover, I find it convenient to remove one or two parts and do some unsoldering.
 There is no real physical reason for this except that I like to avoid balancing the camera on the exposed circuitry under the top cover while working on the top and sides.
-First locate the battery switch on the bottom.
+First, locate the battery switch on the bottom.
 It’s right next to the flash circuit board so check the section above before proceeding.
 Remove the retaining screw, and save the glass-fibre insulator.
-Once this is done, the flexi-board on the bottom plate should be detached from the plate.
+Once this is done, the flex-board on the bottom plate should be detached from the plate.
 (Provided of course that you have successfully removed the screws embedded in the glue!)
 At the other end, the two blue wires should be unsoldered, and the solder tag next to it should also be unsoldered.
 The six tabs here should be unsoldered too.
 We should now remove the top cover.
 To do this we must first remove the retaining screws.
 Two of these are behind the eyecup.
 Another two are partly concealed.
 One in the battery compartment.
 Another here.
-Before lifting the cover, set the selector dial to ‘Lock’.
+Before lifting the cover set the selector dial to ‘Lock’.
 Lift the lid carefully, and… If this looks a bit scary, don’t worry.
 Just note the position of the selector.
 (The big round transparent thing on the right.)
 You will need to make sure of the position when replacing the top.
-The green board in the middle of the shot will need some of it’s wires unsoldering but not yet.
+The green board in the middle of the shot will need some of its wires unsoldering but not yet.
 Make sure you make a note of the wire locations on this.
 WARNING: THIS BOARD CONNECTS TO THE FLASH TUBE, IT MAY BITE!

 Preparing to Separate the Film Transport

 In order to access the shutter, we need to separate the film transport system, from the rest of the camera containing the shutter, mirror cage, prism, lens standard, and the bulk of the electronic.
-First we need some room to work in.
+First, we need some room to work in.
 These tapes on the inside of the cover should be removed.
 This tangle of wires should not need disturbing, but in case you pull one out, I’ve included a couple of shots.
 The coil you can see here releases the flash head, so don’t be surprised if it pops open should you tinker with it.
 Now back to the little green board, you need to unsolder some wires here.
-You can of course unsolder the lot if you want, but you should at least unsolder upper white and blue wires,the pale blue, the brown, and the one which looks grey in this picture on the right of the board.
+You can, of course, unsolder the lot if you want, but you should at least unsolder upper white and blue wires, greythe pale blue, the brown, and the one which lograyin this picture on the right of the board.
 (The sleeving is transparent.)
 Take care that none of the tracks short out on this board.
 There are quite large voltages in play here and there is the risk that should they end up in the wrong place they could cause considerable harm to any digital circuits.
 Now unscrew the little board.
 More wires need to be unsoldered before we proceed.
 What we are trying to achieve is to remove the bare minimum to disconnect the circuitry attached to the PCB from the film transport components.
 There are five wires in this group, note the black wire, and take special note of the location of the brown wire.
 Next remove the release button PCB.
 And then remove the screws holding the frame counter mechanism.
 There’s a small spring bearing against a nylon spigot that drives the counter under the assembly.
 Take note of how it is fitted.
 Unsolder the wires from the battery terminals, and remove the screws from the power PCB.
 You can then disengage the PCB from the battery terminals with the aid of a soldering iron.
 Lifting the PCB reveals three tags connecting to the selector which need to be unsoldered.
 The five next them to it connect to the shutter.
 There is no need to unsolder these unless the shutter needs complete removal.
 (In this case it transpired that it did.
 The impact had dislodged one of the shutter coils so that it no longer releases the curtain.)
 The photocell assembly should now be freed.
 There are another three tags needing unsoldered here, near the front of the prism.
 This should be all that’s required on this side.
 Now move to the other side, and unhook this tab from the housing.
 It should now be possible to unwrap the flexi-board from the top of the camera and over the prism.
 It’s not completely released from the camera body, but we don’t’ want to do that anyway.